FThompson/FormPersistence.js/README.md

 * `<button>` elements are ignored.
 Their values should not need to be set upon load.
 * Array form inputs.
 * External form elements via `form='form-id'`.

+Does not currently support Microsoft Edge versions before November 2018 or Internet Explorer.